Football has the power to bring us together.

 That's why we, the Premier League, proudly stand alongside Stonewall in promoting equality and diversity.

-Our clubs came together between 30 November and 5 December to celebrate Stonewall's 2018/19 Rainbow Laces campaign and showed support for all LGBT people in football and beyond.
+Our clubs will come together between 3-9 December to celebrate Stonewall's 2019/20 Rainbow Laces campaign and show support for all LGBT people in football and beyond.

-At all Premier League fixtures across the two Matchweeks there were bespoke Rainbow Laces pitch flags, ball plinths, handshake boards and substitutes boards.
-There were also see rainbow captain's armbands and rainbow laces.
+At all Premier League fixtures across the two Matchweeks, there will be bespoke Rainbow Laces pitch flags, ball plinths, handshake boards and substitutes boards.
+There will also be rainbow captain's armbands and rainbow laces.

-LED boards at the stadiums also highlighted the campaign and our social media channels featured a rainbow Premier League logo and promoted the campaign.
+LED boards at the stadiums will highlight the campaign and our social media channels will feature a rainbow Premier League logo and will promote the campaign.

 Show your support.
 Because when we all play our part, we make football everyone's game.